 - sumatriptan (Imitrex)

 - zolmitriptan (Zolmig)

 Ergots are an older class of migraine medications.
 They don’t work as well as triptans, and they can cause more side effects.
 Yet their effects last longer, which makes them a good option for headaches that continue for more than 48 hours.

 Dihydroergotamine (D.H.E.
 45, Migranal) is a variation of ergots that causes fewer side effects and may be easier to tolerate.
 You can take it as an injection or nasal spray.

 Injections of steroids like prednisone or dexamethasone also relieve migraines.
 You may need to get this treatment in an emergency room.

 Preventive medications can take a month or two to start working.
-For about two-thirds of people who take them, these drugs cut the number of migraine episodes in half.
+For about of people who take them, these drugs cut the number of migraine episodes in half.

 Examples of preventive medications include: